 There's nothing quite as sweet as hopping into a warm bath or shower after a long day.
-As part of a self-care routine, you probably have a few favorite products you love to take care of your skin and calm your mind.
+As part of a simple self-care routine, you probably have a few favorite products to take care of your skin and calm your mind.
 But there's one product you may be using that could be causing more harm than good—your loofah.

 We now know that a loofah isn't only bad for your skin, but it could cause some rather scary-sounding infections as well.
 To find out why it's not a good idea to shower with a loofah—and what you should be using instead—we talked to Gretchen W. Frieling, MD, a board-certified dermatopathologist in Boston.

 A true all-natural loofah is a bath product made out of a dried tropical gourd.
 Other bath loofahs are made of synthetic materials like plastic.
 It's a little unclear when people began using the loofah as a bathing tool—but the practice seems to have ballooned in popularity in the early 20th Century.